 Best Practices for Naming REST API Endpoints

-- Use nouns, preferably plural, to represent resources, aligning with the REST architectural style.
+• Use nouns, preferably plural, to represent resources in line with the REST architectural style.

 What are REST API Endpoints?

-REST API endpoints are the cornerstones of communication in web services, serving as interaction points where specific URLs are configured to receive web requests.
-They allow different software applications to talk to each other by defining the methods and data formats they can use.
-Each endpoint is a specific URL where an API can access the resources they need, such as server data, and perform operations using standard HTTP methods, including GET, POST, PUT, and DELETE.
-Naming these endpoints appropriately is crucial for readability, maintainability, and ease of integration, thereby ensuring a seamless user experience.
+REST API endpoints are the foundation of communication in web services.
+They serve as interaction points where specific URLs are configured to receive web requests.
+These endpoints allow different software applications to communicate by defining methods (e.g., GET, POST) and data formats they can use.

 Here's a quick guide to help you understand the best API endpoint naming conventions!